Carina-P/ms3-best-books/README.md

         - text-area with given **review**
         - Grade and/or review can be changed.
     - When information is submitted:
-        - If grade is changed a new average grade for book is calculated and updated in the database.
+        - If grade is changed, a new average grade for the book is calculated and updated in the database.
-        - Grade and/or review is updated in database.
+        - Grade and/or review is updated in the database.
-        - user is directed to page modal was called from, and the page is updated with changed grade and/or review, modal was called from.
+        - The user is directed to the page where the modal was called from.
+The page is updated with the changed grade and/or review.
-    - If modal is closed without submitting, user is returned to page where it was called from, and no updating of database occurs.
+    - If modal is closed without submitting, the user is returned to the page where it was called from, and no updating of the database occurs.

     ![implementation of edit opinion](wireframes/change_opinion.jpg)
 - **Authorisation - pages**:
     - **Template**: templates/pages/authorisation.html
-    - **Log In** and **Sign in** are similar including:
+    - **Log In** and **Sign in** are similar and include:
-        - **Form** where user can give:
+        - **Form** where the user can give:
             - **Username** and
             - **Password**
         - **Submitting**:
             - **Password** sent over internet and stored in database, is **hashed**.
             - **Sign In: username is checked** if it already exists.
-If it does, user is informed and **returned to sign In page**.
-If username does not exist - user is **logged in and redirected to home page**.
+If it does, the user is informed and **returned to sign In page**.
+If the username does not exist, the user is **logged in and redirected to home page**.
-            - **Log in: username and password is checked**.
-If they does not exists or password is
+            - **Log in: username and password are checked**.
+If they do not exist or password is
-            wrong: user is informed and **returned to login page**.
-If correct: user is **redirected to home page**.
+            wrong: the user is informed and **returned to login page**.
+If correct: the user is **redirected to home page**.
         - Possibility to go to Sign up and Log in page respectively.